 General Procedures for Making an Appointment

-Students must attend a workshop in the major to be able to make an appointment to meet with an advisor.
-There are two different workshops: Teacher Preparation and the Interdisciplinary Studies Option (nonteaching option).
-The Teacher Preparation Option will inform students about the B.A. degree option and the ITEP-Junior Option of Liberal Studies.
-Students interested in teaching multiple subjects (kindergarten through 6th grade) or Special Education must complete this workshop.
-The Interdisciplinary Studies Option is designed for students interested in a broad liberal arts education.
+Students must attend a workshop in the major in order to make an appointment to meet with an advisor.
+There are two different workshops: Teacher Preparation and the Interdisciplinary Studies (nonteaching) option.
+The Teacher Preparation workshop will inform students about the B.A. degree option and the ITEP-Junior option of Liberal Studies.
+Students interested in teaching multiple subjects (kindergarten through 6th grade) or special education must complete this workshop.
+The Interdisciplinary Studies workshop is designed for students interested in a broad liberal arts education.

 Academic advisement is available by appointment Monday through Friday, including later hours on most Wednesday evenings.